 If you want to relax on the beach but your teen wants to hang out in an arcade, maybe this is the year for a cruise.
-If your teen wants an adventure vacation but you're concerned about costs, consider a national park.
+If your teen wants an adventure vacation, but you're concerned about costs, consider a national park.
 You get the idea.
 If you think outside the box and explore each possible destination in depth before you choose, chances are, everyone's vacation expectations will be met.

 While staying on the outskirts of town might save you a few bucks, having lots of attractions near your hotel might save you some aggravation.
 Not only will you cut down on the travel between sights, but your teen can also take some time to explore the area around the hotel when you all need a break.

 On vacation, it's easy to blow your budget by buying all sorts of mementos to keep the kids happy.
 But if you give your teen a budget and even let him or her keep any leftover money, they'll be less likely to spend all of it on souvenirs you'll find under his or her bed a week after you get home.
 Plus, having a budget might allow for a few unexpected activities that will make the whole family happy!

-Give your teen space.
-If possible, try and book adjoining hotel rooms or rooms adjacent to one another.
+If possible, book adjoining hotel rooms or rooms adjacent to one another.
 If you rent a vacation home, make sure your teen has his or her own bedroom.
 Teens love their privacy, and feel more like the adults they want to be when they have their own space.

 In the Air

 When fights occur and meltdowns happen (and they will), try and move on as quickly as possible.
 Hopefully, the less you dwell, the less your teen will, too.

 You might be worried that your little ones will get hungry quickly while traveling, but your teens are the ones who will remain calm if their stomachs are full.
 Bring a few protein bars, bags of trail mix and maybe a few sweet treats on the plane or in the car.
-You're 15-year-old will thank you.
+Your 15-year-old will thank you.

-Give them responsibilities.
 Teens might not initially want to take on responsibilities, but when it comes down to it, they're growing into adults and are ready to help.
 Ask your teen to do an important task such as take their younger brother or sister to the bathroom.
 If they're old enough, ask them to drive a part of your road trip.
 The responsibility will give your teen something to do before they get bored.
 Plus, it'll make them feel like more of an adult.

 On the Ground

-Even if the only thing your teen wants to do is ride bumper cars, let him do it.
+Even if the only thing your teen wants to do is ride bumper cars, let him or her do it.
 After days of visiting museums and churches, the only thing kids might want to do is hang out at a local carnival.
 Let them.
 They'll reminisce about the night on the bumper cars more often than the exhibits they saw in the museums.